Usman-A-Iqbal/Eukami-public/README.md

 >
 ## Main Page

-The main page contains an example of how a product is shown within our website, which will allow a new user to develop an understanding of how the EUKAMI website is represented.
+The main/landing page is first page customers will encounter and displays keys products from the website, which provides users with a simple, intuituve and profressional user interface.
 In addition, the page also shows various categories of products that users are able to browse and buy.

 [Main page Screenshot](Screenshots/main_page.png)